 6. Floors

 Long-term flooding or wetness is more likely than not to ruin most interior finishes and contents.
 Delay permanent repairs until the building is thoroughly dry, which may take weeks.
 Make a thorough inspection of the house.
 Layers of submerged plywood or subfloors are likely to separate or swell.
 Affected areas must be replaced to keep the new floor covering from buckling in.
 Check for warping, all of this is easy to document.
-Add notes or arrows in the CompanyCam app pointing out the exact issues you’re seeing as you assess the home.
+Annotate your photos with notes or arrows in the CompanyCam app pointing out the exact issues you’re seeing as you assess the home.

 Photos to Take Repeatedly on the Job Site